pyvista/pyvista/docs/_build/html/_sources/examples.rst.txt

     plobj.AddAxes()
     plobj.SetCameraPosition(cpos)

-You then open the render window by plotting befroe before opening movie file.
+You then open the render window by plotting before opening movie file.
 Set autoclose to False so
 the plobj doesn't close automatically.
 Disabling interactive means the plot will automatically continue without waiting for the user to